v1nns/spectrum/README.md

 ./build/src/spectrum
 ```

-To ensure that any new implementation won't impact the existing one, you may execute unit tests to check that.
-To enable unit testing, you should compile with the following settings:
+To ensure that any new implementation won't impact the existing one, you should check that by running all unit tests.
+To enable unit testing, you may configure using the following settings:

 ```bash
 # Generate build system for testing/debugging